Leica X Typ 113 vs Nikon D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X Typ 113 does not offer wifi capability.
+In contrast, the X Typ 113 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.